A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild: Experiments

 \subsection{Tasks and Datasets}

-We use the popular GoPro dataset~\cite{nah2017deep} for training and evaluation.
+For synthetic dataset, we use the popular GoPro dataset~\cite{nah2017deep} for training and evaluation.
 GoPro provides blurry images, paired sharp images, and sharp image sequences used to synthesize blurry frames.
 The images have a size of $1280\times720$.
-We leverage the event camera simulator ESIM~\cite{rebecq2018esim} to make simulated event data with threshold $c$ following a Gaussian distribution $\mathit{N}(\mu=0.2, \sigma=0.03)$.
+We leverage the event camera simulator ESIM~\cite{rebecq2018esim} to generate simulated event data with threshold $c$ following a Gaussian distribution $\mathit{N}(\mu=0.2, \sigma=0.03)$.
+For the real-world dataset, the proposed HighREV dataset is employed.
 For different tasks, the datasets are as follows:

+\PAR{Sharp frame interpolation.} The high-frame-rate sharp images of GoPro and HighREV are leveraged by skipping 7 or 15 frames and keeping the next one.
+The quantitative results are calculated over all the skipped frames.

-\PAR{Blurry frame interpolation.} We synthesize blurry frames by averaging $11$ sharp high FPS frames in GoPro and HighREV.
+\PAR{Blurry frame interpolation.} We synthesize blurry frames by averaging $11$ sharp high-FPS frames in GoPro and HighREV.
 Between each blurry frame, we skip 1 or 3 frames for the evaluation of blurry frame interpolation (denoted as ``11+1'' or ``11+3'' in Tab.~\ref{tab:deblurinterpo}).

-\PAR{Sharp frame interpolation.} The high frame-rate sharp images of GoPro and HighREV are leveraged by skipping 7 or 15 frames and keeping the next one.
+The metrics of PSNR and SSIM are average quantitative results over all the skipped frames.

-\PAR{Image deblurring.} We use the original GoPro dataset with synthesized blurry images (averaged from 7 or 11 sharp frames).
-To test on a real-world dataset, we also fine-tune and evaluate methods on the REBlur dataset~\cite{sun2022event}.
+\PAR{Single image deblurring.} We use GoPro with synthesized blurry images (averaged from 7 or 11 sharp frames).
+For a real-world test, we also fine-tune and evaluate methods on REBlur~\cite{sun2022event}.
 We only use a single image and its corresponding events in the event branch as input, for a fair comparison.

+\PAR{Self-supervised training/fine-tuning.} We use GoPro and HighREV for self-supervised training or fine-tuning.
+Experiments on both blurry frame interpolation and single-image motion deblurring are conducted.
+All the experiments are conducted by self-supervised training except the self-supervised fine-tuning experiment with pre-trained weights (denoted as \textit{pre-trained ssl.} in Tab.~\ref{table:ssl}).
+Note that the model in self-supervised learning experiments adopts fewer parameters than the model used in supervised setting.

 For blurry frame interpolation and sharp frame interpolation, we train all the models on each training set and evaluate on the respective test set.